 In July 2007 we set up the charity La Scuola Italiana a Londra (Reg.
 Charity n.1119966), which allowed us to start raising funds to open a school.

 On the 10th of March the Italian Embassy hosted the official launch of the Charity with a fundraising dinner where the participants were superbly entertained by Maestro Antonio Pappano.

+The Primary School opens on 11th September 2012 with the Y1 class.
 From then we are growing year after year with the aim of getting to the end of primary school in the academic year 2017-2018.

 The school widens and acquires a new building, thanks to the support of Ambassador Pasquale Q. Terracciano.